 By comparison, pleural mesothelioma is a thoracic disease that starts in the lining around the lungs.
 It is diagnosed in approximately 3,000 patients annually within the U.S.

-Both types of mesothelioma are caused typically by exposure to asbestos.
+Both types of mesothelioma are caused typically by exposure to asbestos fibers.
 Neither has a definitive cure.

 Study Numbers Show Efficacy

 The groundbreaking study involved 29 patients, although nine of those received only one of the two immunotherapy drugs.
 The study results did not differentiate between the two groups.

 Numbers involving all 29 included:

 - Progression-free survival of 14% at one year

 Authors noted there was little difference in disease control when comparing those who received both drugs and those who received only one.
 There also was little difference between those who had undergone previous chemotherapy treatment and those who had not.